HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/jwtmultiserver.md

 # JWT Multi-Server
+   The API uses JWT Bearer tokens for verification, but because the access tokens come from different token servers, the validation of the tokens needs to be changed.

+Procedure:
 1. Login into the Management console (Port 8889).

 2. Type a name you want to call this certificate into the "Certificate Name".
 No spaces or special characters.

     - for example: MultiDomain